torquebox/torquebox.org/news/2012-12-06-torquebox-2-2-0-released.md

   don't run it on a production server unless you're absolutely sure you've locked it down.

-* Scheduled Jobs and Services and now be inspected and controlled at runtime via our new [TorqueBox::ScheduledJob][job_rdoc] and [TorqueBox::Service][service_rdoc] APIs.
+* Scheduled Jobs and Services can now be inspected and controlled at runtime via our new [TorqueBox::ScheduledJob][job_rdoc] and [TorqueBox::Service][service_rdoc] APIs.